prasannav98/DATA472-Project/README.md

 # How to use the project:
-The entire project is automated and runs once every 3 months.
+The entire project is automated and runs once every 3 months powered by the crontab.
 To access the data follow the GET links [data](http://13.210.241.172:5000/pvv13/national-benefits)

 [metadata](http://13.210.241.172:5000/pvv13/national-benefits-meta)

-# How to replicate the project:

 # What does each file in the repo do: